Dominic Smith Player Props: Nationals vs. Mariners

 Dominic Smith At The Plate

-- He has hit a home run in 4.1% of his games this year, and 1% of his chances at the plate.
+- He has hit a long ball in 4.0% of his games in 2023, and 1% of his trips to the plate.

+- In 18.7% of his games this year, Smith has picked up at least one RBI.
+In four of those games (5.3%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.